dhellmann/pymotw/PyMOTW/unittest/index.rst

 :Purpose: Automated testing framework
 :Python Version: 2.1

-Python's unittest module, sometimes referred to as PyUnit, is based on the XUnit framework design by Kent Beck and Erich Gamma.
+Python's :mod:`unittest` module, sometimes referred to as PyUnit, is based on the XUnit framework design by Kent Beck and Erich Gamma.
 The same pattern is repeated in many other languages, including C, perl, Java, and Smalltalk.
-The framework implemented by unittest supports fixtures, test suites, and a test runner to enable automated testing for your code.
+The framework implemented by :mod:`unittest` supports fixtures, test suites, and a test runner to enable automated testing for your code.

 Basic Test Structure
 ====================

-Tests, as defined by the unittest module, have two parts: code to manage test "fixtures", and the test itself.
-Individual tests are created by subclassing unittest.TestCase and overriding or adding appropriate methods.
+Tests, as defined by :mod:`unittest`, have two parts: code to manage test "fixtures", and the test itself.
+Individual tests are created by subclassing :class:`TestCase` and overriding or adding appropriate methods.
 For example,

 .. include:: unittest_simple.py
     :literal:
     :start-after: #end_pymotw_header

-In this case, the SimplisticTest has a single test() method, which would fail if True is ever False.
+In this case, the :class:`SimplisticTest` has a single :func:`test()` method, which would fail if True is ever False.

 Running Tests
 =============